rsokl/Learning_Python/Python/Module5_OddsAndEnds/Testing_Your_Code.md

 # Defining a function that we will be testing

 def count_vowels(x: str, include_y: bool = False) -> int:
-    """Returns the number of vowels contained in `x`
+    """Returns the number of vowels contained in `x`.

+    The vowel 'y' is included optionally.

     Examples
     --------